jamesfmackenzie/jamesfmackenzie.github.io/_posts/2017-03-28-dropbox-as-a-github-alternative.md

 ### Step 4.
 Share and Collaborate

 * Want to collaborate with someone?
-Just use Dropbox’s built in Share feature.
+Just use Dropbox's built in Share feature.
 * Anyone you add can clone, add, commit and push too.
 Easy as!

 ![](/img/posts/git-dropbox-step-4.png)